 Dog Intestinal Blockage Surgery Cost

-“Generally, when an intestinal obstruction is suspected, diagnostics would include bloodwork, radiographs, and abdominal ultrasound — although other advanced imaging may also be recommended to help guide further therapy,” says Dr. Kulp.
+While dog intestinal blockages often require surgery, diagnostic tests are typically done first.4 “Generally, when an intestinal obstruction is suspected, diagnostics would include bloodwork, radiographs, and abdominal ultrasound — although other advanced imaging may also be recommended to help guide further therapy,” says Dr. Kulp.

 From there, your vet will diagnose your dog.
-If they have an obstruction, they’ll likely need surgery.
-Dog intestinal blockage surgery costs between $2,000 and $8,000.
-Klein adds that the cost of surgery for intestinal obstruction can vary depending on the following factors:
+If they have an obstruction, they’ll likely need surgery.4 According to Dr. Klein, dog intestinal blockage surgery costs between $2,000 and $8,000.
+But you might find procedure costs as low as $800.6

+Don’t forget to factor in the cost of post-operative care.
 “Aftercare will depend on the condition of the patient and the extent of the surgery.
 Dogs that presented in hypovolemic shock … or required intestinal resection and anastomosis (removing injured part of the intestine and re-building) will require additional time and cost, as their prognosis would be more guarded,” says Dr. Klein.

-How To Prevent Intestinal Blockage in Dogs
+How To Prevent Intestinal Blockages in Dogs

 Dr. Klein recommends closely supervising your dog, especially if they’re known to eat things they shouldn’t.
 You’ll also want to secure garbage bins, pick up objects your dog could eat, and examine toys for wear and tear, then remove those that present a hazard.